Chevron Corporation (CVX) Stock: A Look at the Analyst Recommendations

 Exane BNP Paribas gave a rating of “Underperform” to CVX, setting the target price at $190 in the report published on December 14th of the previous year.

-During the last 5 trading sessions, CVX fell by -2.60%, which changed the moving average for the period of 200-days by -12.33% in comparison to the 20-day moving average, which settled at $160.34.
-In addition, Chevron Corporation saw -13.88% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CVX rose by +0.15%, which changed the moving average for the period of 200-days by -12.62% in comparison to the 20-day moving average, which settled at $159.67.
+In addition, Chevron Corporation saw -13.91% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading